Islamization Period

 Al-Attas, Syed Muhammad Naguib.
 Historical Fact and Fiction.
 Malaysia: UTM Press, 2011.

-Description: Karimul Makhdum was a celebrated Muslim Sufi preacher who first taught Islam among the Sama in Tawi-Tawi fifty years after the arrival of Tuan Mashaika in Sulu.
+Karimul Makhdum was a celebrated Muslim Sufi preacher who first taught Islam among the Sama in Tawi-Tawi fifty years after the arrival of Tuan Mashaika in Sulu.

-More information: Fifty years the death of Tuan Mashaikha, the celebrated Sufi preacher from Qadiri order, Ibrāhīm Zayn al-Dīn al-Akbar locally known as Karimul Makhdum (the Noble Master, landed with his men in Tawi-Tawi.
-He was the seventh generations from Imām Muhammad Sāhib Marbāt, the seventh generation from the Imām Ahmad bin ‘Īsā (d.961) surnamed the Emigrant (al-Muhājir) and the eighth generation from al-Husayn, the grandson of Prophet Muhammad.
-Karīmul Makhdum most of his life travelling to spread Islam.
-He taught Islam in East Java and was celebrated as the Sunan (revered person) of Nggesik (Tuban).
-Many Javanese saints descended from him.
-He travelled extensively in the Sulu archipelago to teach Islam.
+Fifty years after the death of Tuan Mashaikha, the celebrated Sufi preacher from the Qadiri order, Ibrāhīm Zayn al-Dīn al-Akbar, locally known as Karimul Makhdum (the Noble Master), landed with his men in Tawi-Tawi.
+He was the seventh generation of Imām Muhammad Sāhib Marbāt, the seventh generation from the Imām Ahmad bin ‘Īsā (d.961) surnamed the Emigrant (al-Muhājir), and the eighth generation from al-Husayn, the grandson of Prophet Muhammad.
+Karīmul Makhdum spent most of his life traveling to spread Islam.
+He taught Islam in East Java and was celebrated as the Sunan (revered person) of Gresik (Tuban).

 Sources: